SimeonHristov99/aoc_2023/aoc_2023/day12/notes.md

 ### Solve using bits and converting them to string

-- [ ] Make sure using bits still goes through the full space of possibilities.
+- [X] Make sure using bits still goes through the full space of possibilities.

 ### Use bit manipulations to check the groups instead of converting to strings

+- [X] All tests pass.

+### Try BFS with a list

 - [ ] All tests pass.